awsdocs/aws-glue-developer-guide/doc_source/monitor-profile-glue-job-cloudwatch-metrics.md

 You can collect metrics about AWS Glue jobs and visualize them on the AWS Glue and Amazon CloudWatch consoles to identify and fix issues\.
 Profiling your AWS Glue jobs requires the following steps:

 1. Enable the **Job metrics** option in the job definition\.
 You can enable profiling in the AWS Glue console or as a parameter to the job\.
-For more information see [Defining Job Properties](add-job.md#create-job) or [Special Parameters Used by AWS Glue](aws-glue-programming-etl-glue-arguments.md)\.
+For more information see [Defining Job Properties for Spark Jobs](add-job.md#create-job) or [Special Parameters Used by AWS Glue](aws-glue-programming-etl-glue-arguments.md)\.

 1. Confirm that the job script initializes a `GlueContext`\.
 For example, the following script snippet initializes a `GlueContext` and shows where profiled code is placed in the script\.
 This general format is used in the debugging scenarios that follow\.